Roland de Vaux: Life

 De Vaux was born in Paris in 1903, entered the priesthood in 1929 and became a Dominican later the same year.
 From 1934 till his death in 1971 he lived in Jerusalem, first studying at the École Biblique, then teaching various subjects including history and exegesis there.
 From 1938 to 1953 he was the editor of Revue Biblique.
 He became interested in archaeological studies while living in Jerusalem, learning as he went from people such as William F. Albright, Kathleen Kenyon and Benjamin Mazar.
-In 1945 he became the director of the Ecole, a position he held until 1965.
+In 1945 he became the director of the École, a position he held until 1965.
 In 1956, although not an epigraphist, de Vaux became the editor in chief for the gradual production of the Dead Sea Scrolls, being responsible for the first five volumes of the Discoveries in the Judaean Desert, the official publication for editions of the scrolls.
 He continued as editor until his death in Jerusalem in 1971.